Recognizing Stage 1 Lung Cancer

 What is Stage 1 Lung Cancer?

 Stage 1 lung cancer is the earliest phase of the disease, where the cancer is confined to the lungs and has not spread to lymph nodes or other organs.
-It is typically small in size and may not cause noticeable symptoms.
+It is confined to the lung without lymph node or distant spread, and tumor size varies by substaging (IA or IB).
 Early detection offers a high chance of successful treatment, often through surgery or targeted therapies.

 What are the Symptoms of Stage 1 Lung Cancer?